bergey/bergey.github.io/README.md

 # Usage notes

-Recompiling `Site.hs` by calling `ghc` is only necessary if `Site.hs` has changed, which should be fairly rare.  `site build` converts markdown to HTML, and a few other things, thenlaunches a server so the site can be previewed at `localhost:8000`.
+Recompiling `Site.hs` by calling `ghc` is only necessary if `Site.hs` has changed, which should be fairly rare.  `site watch` converts markdown to HTML, and a few other things, then launches a server so the site can be previewed at `localhost:8000`.
 While running, it also rebuilds after any changes to the files.  `./deploy` uploads the compiled site via ssh.
 It also runs `site build`, should you want to